in

 Vase Fillers

-Beautiful vase with flowers in it for home interiorsVase fillers are oftentimes a good mix of natural and synthetic materials.
-They can include items such as pebbles, sand, shells, salt crystals, marbles, beads, colored glass, and so much more.
+Decorative jar fillers are oftentimes a good mix of natural and synthetic materials.
+They can include pebbles, sand, shells, salt crystals, marbles, beads, colored glass, and more.

-There are also other filler materials such as acrylic cubes and acrylic water that you can play around with.
-They can simulate the look and feel of real water without having to replace it as much.
+There are also other filler materials, such as acrylic cubes and acrylic water, that you can play around with.
+They can simulate the look and feel of real water without replacing it as much.

 You need more than just flowers to get a vase filled.
-Vase fillers are great for when you want to add depth, and volume, and just elevate the appearance of your flower arrangements overall.
-Vase fillers can also be used to anchor heavy flower arrangements down.
+Vase fillers are great for when you want to add depth and volume and elevate the appearance of your flower arrangements overall.
+Fillers can also be used to anchor heavy flower arrangements down.

 How To Arrange Flowers In A Tall Vase

-Start by prepping your flower stalks: Remove any excess leaves that may be below the vase’s water level.
+Start by prepping your flower stalks: Remove excess leaves below the container’s water level.
 Leaves that are submerged in water for long periods can rot.
-If the flower stems have thorns, make sure that you get them removed as well as they can piece and damage the other flower stems.
+If the flower stems have thorns, make sure that you get them removed as well, as they can piece and damage the other flower stems.

 Prepare your vase: Make sure it’s thoroughly clean.
-Fill it with fresh clean water and add in a small dash of household bleach.
-It’s weird but it helps keep the flowers fresher for longer.
+Fill it with fresh, clean water and add a small dash of household bleach.
+It’s weird, but it helps keep the flowers fresher for longer.

-Line the vase with your filler leaves: Carefully arrange the filler leaves inside the vase to make them look organized.
+Line the container with your filler leaves: Carefully arrange them inside to make them look organized.

-Cut your flowers: Make sure to cut your flower stems at a certain angle.
+Cut your flowers: Cut your flower stems at a certain angle.
 This ensures that the individual stems will absorb the flowers optimally.
 If you have woody stems such as roses, you can split the stems in the middle for about 2 cm to encourage more water absorption.

-Also, make sure that the flowers are double the height of the vase.
-This is from the top of the flower to the end of the stem.
-Use a tape measure or some type of ruler if you have to.
+Also, ensure that the flowers are double the height of the decorative jar.
+This is from the flower’s top to the stem’s end.
+Use a tape measure or some ruler if you have to.

-Arrange the first half of the flowers with the original stem height: Cut 10 cm off of the stems of the remaining flowers and arrange them on the outer layers of your flower arrangement.
-This technique will make it look like the flowers are just bursting out of the vase.
+Arrange the first half of the flowers with the original stem height: Cut 4″ or 10 cm off of the stems of the remaining flowers and arrange them on the outer layers of your flower arrangement.
+This decoration technique will make it look like the flowers are just bursting out of the holder.

-Keep in mind that flower arrangement, it’s all about balance: The height of your flower pieces should always be at least one and a half times higher than your vase container.
+Remember that flower arrangement is all about balance: The height of your flower pieces should always be at least one and a half times higher than your flower container.
 With taller arrangements, it should be twice the height of your container.
 You can always go higher, but never lower.

 How To Take Care Of Flowers In A Vase

-Make sure that there are no leaves or any type of foliage below the waterline: This will not only cause rot but can also prevent the flower stems from absorbing the water they need for them to last longer.
+•Make sure that there are no leaves or foliage below the waterline: This will not only cause rot but can also prevent the flower stems from absorbing the water they need to last longer.

-Make sure that your vase is perfectly clean: Clean it thoroughly and when you’re filling it up with water, add in the extra step of dissolving a pack of commercial flower food.
-This mixture has antimicrobial agents, sugars, and a pH acidifier that feeds your flowers as well as minimizes microbes in the water.
+Make sure your floral vase is perfectly clean: Clean it thoroughly, and when filling it up with water, add the extra step of dissolving a pack of commercial flower food.
+This mixture has antimicrobial agents, sugars, and a pH acidifier that feeds your flowers and minimizes microbes in the water.

 Make clean cuts when cutting your stems: Make sure that you use sharp scissors or knives when you cut them.
 Also, cut at an angle so that there’s more surface area for the flowers to absorb water.
-Any teared-up or crushed stems can restrict water uptake so make sure that they’re very cleanly cut.
+Teared-up or crushed stems can restrict water uptake, so ensure they’re very cleanly cut.

 Rehydrate your flowers before arranging them: Submerge the stems in a bucket of room-temperature water up to the flowerheads.
-You can take the extra step of making sure this water has flower food as well.
-Place this bucket in a cool and dark place for about 2 hours or overnight for best results, and then you can proceed with your flower arrangement in a vase.
+You can take the extra step to ensure this water has flower food.
+Place this bucket in a cool and dark place for about 2 hours or overnight for best results, and then you can proceed with your flower arrangement in a decorative jar.

 See more related content in our article about dining room essentials on this page.